eoGuuga/devfinder-frontend/README.md

     ```
 5. The application will be available at `http://localhost:5173` (or another port indicated by Vite).

-**Prerequisite:** For the search to work, the DevFinder Pro backend API must be running (locally or online) and accessible at the URL configured in the `.env` file.
+**Prerequisite:** The DevFinder Pro backend API must be running and accessible at the URL configured in the `.env` file for searches to work.

 ---

 ## 👨‍💻 Author

-Made with ❤️ by **Gustavo Henrick**.
+Developed with 🐍 by **Gustavo Henrick**.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/gustavo-henrick-dev20/)
 [![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/eoGuuga)